 FuturDome is glad to present FOS ‘double performance (September 8 and September 12, 2020), developed for Milan, that takes its cue from the Small White Man project (2010-in progress).

-On Tuesday, September 8, thanks to an in-depth research around the city of Milan, developed and planned during the last months, the artist became familiar and had rehearsals with ten classical instruments to enter in resonance with different objects – he had formally conceived-, within a sacred space (San Celso Church, Milan).
-A time session will be created, between instruments and objects, offering the possibility for spectators and visitors to experience a continuous emotional echoing of sounds and frequencies that will be producing a real symphony of the feelings, expressed among the artist, the musicians and the place.
-At the end of the long session, the entire sound path will be recorded and it’ll be created, specifically for ancient and sacred space, a special edition vinyl.
+On Tuesday, September 8, thanks to an in-depth research around the city of Milan, developed and planned during the last months, the artist has gotten acquainted and rehearsed with ten classical instruments meant to resonate with different objects –formally conceived by the artist – within a sacred space (San Celso Church, Milan).
+A time period will be determined, between instruments and objects, to offer the visitors the opportunity to experience a continuous emotional echoing of sounds and frequencies that will produce a real symphony of feelings, expressed among the artist, the musicians and the place.
+At the end of the long session, the entire sound path created specifically for the ancient and sacred space will be recorded in a special edition vinyl.

 FOS, a.k.a.
-Thomas Poulsen, was born Denmark in 1971 and lives and works in Copenhagen.
+Thomas Poulsen, was born in Denmark in 1971 and lives and works in Copenhagen.

 FOS’s current projects include the commission Your Success Is Your Amnesia, for the redevelopment of a square in the Efterslægten school in Copenhagen, several private commissions and the participation in Performa 15, the biennial of visual arts performance in New York.